richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/additional_rules.md

 On a success, the decker can inflict either Distracted or Vulnerable on the target, as they prefer.
 On a Raise, they can also inflict Shaken.

-{{% alert title="TODO" color="warning" %}}Add something here about internal routers?{{% /alert %}}

-## Hacking hosts via a back door

-If a decker can get physical access to debug ports on a device that is connected to a WAN, they can use this to get into the host that is running the WAN more easily.
-This will usually require a roll of the lower of Electronics and Repair to open up the device and hook up the necessary connections.
-If the decker succeeds, they take +2 on all actions in the connected node.

-Sysadmins are aware of this weakness, and do not usually put external devices like cameras or maglocks onto WANs for that reason.
-Security WANs tend to be reserved for more serious defences that are harder to get near, like turrets or security guard's weapons.

 ## Maintaining access to a hacked node from AR

 Suppose a decker has hacked into a building facility's security node in VR and now wish to move with the team while maintaining that access.